tpoisot/DataSharingPaper/DataSharing-MS.md

 publications in peer-reviewed journals, is fed entirely through the work of amateur ornithologists.
-Given the direct (participatory) or indirect (financial) involvement of the public in ecological data collection, it is not surprizing that some funding agencies have implemented data availability policies.
-For example, the british *BBSRC* requires that "[p]ublicly-funded research data are a public good, produced in the public interest", which "should be openly available to the maximum extent possible".
+Given the direct (participatory) or indirect (financial) involvement of the public in ecological data collection, it is not surprising that some funding agencies have implemented data availability policies.
+For example, the British *BBSRC* requires that "[p]ublicly-funded research data are a public good, produced in the public interest", which "should be openly available to the maximum extent possible".
 It then further adds that "[t]he value of data often depends on timeliness[;] it is expected that timely release would generally be no later than the release through publication of the main findings".
-Similarly, *NERC* states that "[a]ll the environmental data held by the NERC Environmental Data Centres will normally be made openly available to any person or any organisation who requests them.".
+Similarly, *NERC* states that "[a]ll the environmental data held by the NERC Environmental Data Centres will normally be made openly available to any person or any organization who requests them.".
 Sanctions are also put in place, as "[t]hose funded by NERC who do not meet these requirements risk having award payments withheld or becoming ineligible for future funding from NERC".
-This perfectly mirrors one of the earliest debate about open-access: science which is made possible through public involvment must be made public.
+This perfectly mirrors one of the earliest debate about open-access: science which is made possible through public involvement must be made public.
 Publicly funded scientists, in most countries, are civil servants.
-Generating data is part of their job description, and there is no rational argument for whic they should claim *property* of it.
+Generating data is part of their job description, and there is no rational argument for which they should claim *property* of it.
 Claiming *paternity* of the data, as we discuss below, is a perfectly legitimate claim, but does not prevent sharing them.

-##It improves reproducibility
+## It improves reproducibility

 Using journals to publish scientific information should not only serve the purpose of disseminating an interesting discussion of data; it should maximize